SQream/sqream_docs/reference/sql/sql_functions/index.rst

      - Calculates the cosine of an argument
    * - :ref:`cot`
      - Calculates the cotangent of an argument
-   * - :ref:`crc64`
-     - Calculates a CRC-64 hash of an argument
    * - :ref:`degrees`
      - Converts a value from radian values to degrees
    * - :ref:`exp`